kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## What's Happening to Pinecone

 Still useful in specialized settings:
-When latency and control matter.
+When latency and control matter
-When you need hybrid (text + metadata) search.
+When you need hybrid (text + metadata) search
 But for most users, built-in retrieval is simpler, faster, and cheaper

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.